Global Player Rank:

 Frequently Asked Questions

 This section will be updated periodically with questions frequently asked about player rank.

 While playing in large tournaments is not a requirement to earn a Regionals invite, larger tournaments have more rounds, which means more opportunities to compete and battle against other players.
 Larger tournaments have a higher potential for rewarding points and improving your player rank, but your true rank gains will depend on how well you perform at a larger tournament with steeper competition.

 What happens if I leave a Cup early?

-Once a tournament you are registered for begins, that Cup will count for your rank (including receiving full weighted rank impact) as long as the Cup's final matches conclude before those of other Cups you compete in.
-If a tournament concludes without the minimum 8 players, it will not qualify for as ranked.
-Cases where a player might be 'holding the Cup hostage' should be reported with evidence to the Silph.gg team at firstname.lastname@example.org.
+Once a tournament you are registered for begins, that Cup will count for your rank (including receiving full weighted rank impact if applicable) as long as the tournament qualifies for rank (e.g. a Cup's final matches have been reported before the end of the Cup's final day and 8+ players complete multiple rounds).
+Cases where a player might be 'holding the Cup hostage' should be reported with evidence to the Arena team through the Infraction Reporting form.

 What happens to my rank if I play an unranked player?

 Your rank gains and losses are handled exactly the same as playing against ranked players.